Skip to main content

 When the Founding Fathers ratified the Bill of Rights on December 15th, 1791, they included the Second Amendment to ensure every American had “the right… to keep and bear Arms.”
 They went on to affirm that this right “shall not be infringed.”
 For more than 200 years, sportsmen, hunters, and lawful gun owners have embraced our Second Amendment rights, which we all share as Americans.

 As a Constitutional Conservative, one of my top priorities throughout my time in public service has been to preserve and uphold this sacred right.
 During my time in the New York State Assembly, I strongly opposed the NY SAFE Act and led the charge to repeal this law that infringed on the rights of all law-abiding gun owners.
-In Congress, I have continued to fight against the Biden and Hochul administrations’ attempts to criminalize legal gun ownership and infringe on our Constitutional rights.
+In Congress, I have continued to fight against Congressional Democrats’ and the Hochul administration’s attempts to criminalize legal gun ownership and violate our Constitutional rights.
 In 2022, I led an amicus brief co-signed by 175 of my colleagues urging the Supreme Court to rule in NYSRPA v.
 Bruen that New York’s concealed carry law was unconstitutional.
 The Supreme Court agreed with my arguments, and Justice Clarence Thomas even cited them in his decision.
 NYSRPA v.
-Bruen was the most significant Second Amendment win in over a decade and it represents a major step in restoring our founders’ vision for our constitutional rights.
+Bruen was the most significant Second Amendment win in over a decade and it represents a major step in restoring our founders’ vision for our constitutional freedoms.

 Combating Governor Hochul’s Anti-Second Amendment Agenda